bryan-gilbert/sept24/docs/workshop/README.md

 ### d-c.yml
 The last file in the prep folder is the one that pulls it all together.
 It is the Docker Compose configuration file.
+Will update this section

+BRYAN update this section

 ## Hands On
 Look at the handsOn readme to try out the above.